uvapl/uva-prog-physics/10 Workshops/30 Week 5/20 Exercises.md

 between their centers, then see if this distance is less than or equal to the sum of their radii.
 If so, they are colliding.

-In `homework3.py`, write a function `ball_collide` that takes two balls as parameters and computes if they are colliding; your function should return a Boolean saying whether or not the balls are colliding.
+Write a function `ball_collide` that takes two balls as parameters and computes if they are colliding; your function should return a Boolean saying whether or not the balls are colliding.
 Optional: For a little extra challenge, write your function to work with balls in 3D space.
 How should you represent the balls?

-You will also need to write your own test cases.
-Be sure to figure out any edge cases you need to test.
+Write your own test function for `ball_collide`.
+Be sure to figure out any *edge cases* you need to test.
+(Do you know what edge cases are?
+If not, discuss with your teaching assistant!)

 ### 3.2 Moving Balls